infinitered/gluegun/docs/getting-started.md

 ## Linking your CLI so you can access it

-Navigate to the new `mycli` folder and run `npm link` to have it available globally on your command line.
+Navigate to the new `mycli` folder and run `yarn link` to have it available globally on your command line.

 ```
 $ cd mycli
-$ npm link
+$ yarn link
 $ mycli --help
 ```